cloraronco/OpenCV-Bootcamp/README.md

 ## About OpenCV-bootcamp
 This free bootcamp is available on https://opencv.org/.
-To obtain a certificate, you must complete the quiz for each chapter.
+To obtain a certificate, I must complete the quiz for each chapter.
 It is not possible to retake a quiz.

 ## Introduction